chinamike65/hugo-tuolesi/content/book1/book1en.md

 The "Dependent Origination Mantra" can be recited three times, or seven times, but at least three times.

-These mantras, including the mantra of "Vajrasattva", are recited seven times, and the merit is very great.
+These mantras, including the mantra of Vajrasattva, are recited seven times, and the merit is very great.

 "Consonant mantra" and "vowel mantra" are the "Consonant mantra" and "vowel mantra" in Sanskrit.

-Why recite the Sanskrit "Consonant Mantra" and "Votel Mantra"?
+Why recite the Sanskrit "Consonant Mantra" and "Vowel Mantra"?

 Because all the Buddhas and Tathagatas became Buddhas, they all used Sanskrit to teach sutras and preach the Dharma.